msavarian/microlib-LdapHelper-core/README.md

                 .AddSignInManager<LdapBaseSignInManager>()
                 .AddDefaultTokenProviders();
 ```

-2. and the second way that I named it "IdentityBase", and you will able to work with IdentityCore as before, but the usernames should be same with Username in ActiveDirectory and also password in IdentityDb will not matter yet (the users passwords checks from ldap)
+2. the second way that I named it "IdentityBase", and you will able to work with IdentityCore as before, but the usernames in AspNetUsers table should be same with Username in ActiveDirectory and also password in IdentityDb will not matter yet (the users passwords checks from ldap)
 ```
     services.AddIdentity<IdentityUser, IdentityRole>(options =>
                 {